tarwn/lessthandot-hugo/blogs/content/posts/2012-12-31-why-do-statistics-show-primary.md

 ---
 I received an email the other day asking why, when running SHOW_STATISTICS, a person was always seeing the primary key in the statistics column density and other output, when the primary key was not part of the index the statistics were created from.

-This is a great question and relates to an article I’m writing on selectivity and ordering in the creation of an index while writing queries.
-I thought a quick post would be great on it, since the answer isn’t truly standing out when you search for the reason statistics on nonclustered indexes will always contain the primary key or unique constraint column (on a table that is clustered).
+This is a great question and relates to an article I'm writing on selectivity and ordering in the creation of an index while writing queries.
+I thought a quick post would be great on it, since the answer isn't truly standing out when you search for the reason statistics on nonclustered indexes will always contain the primary key or unique constraint column (on a table that is clustered).

 **Index Structure**